This article explains how various metrics are calculated in the Renewal Center module.

 Calculation of Metrics

-This section explains the calculation method for various metrics used in Gainsight Renewal Center.
+This section explains the calculation method for metrics used in Gainsight Renewal Center.

 - Renewals Due: The dollar value of opportunities available for renewal for the selected time period.
 Opportunities up for renewal are those that have expired or will expire during the time period.
 Renewals Due is calculated by adding the Target Amount field of all the opportunities which have their Due Date in the selected quarter.
 Only those opportunities which have a Booking type as Renewal are selected for calculation.